Why Is My Dog Limping After Sleeping? Causes, Signs & When to Worry

 When a dog gets up, it may limp for a few steps.
 This explains why a dog may limp when getting up after resting.
 The body needs time to loosen and move normally again.

+Many dogs show dog limping after waking up because of this stiffness.
 In mild cases, the limp improves with movement.
 As the dog walks, blood flow increases and the stiffness reduces.
 This is why a dog limp improves with movement in many situations.

 If the limping lasts longer or gets worse, it may need closer attention.